ArundeepChohan/ArundeepChohan.github.io/README.md

 Improvements: Change all images to a smaller size to fit the container.
 As well as changing the type of image to a new type.

 Updates: Febuary 20, 2019.
-Added webp using Node.js and fallback.
+Added webp using Node.js with fallback images.
+Need to figure how to do background images in webp.